nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

  - Edge
 {{! /multiexcerpt}}

-It should also be possible to build applications that support IE11, Safari, Safari Mobile with Nuxeo Web UI Elements.
+It is also possible to build applications that support IE11, Safari, Safari Mobile with Nuxeo Web UI Elements.
 {{! /multiexcerpt}}

 {{! multiexcerpt name='webui-functional-overview'}}